minhthemeow/Nhat-ky-hoc-tap/README.md

--05/Jan/24: Started learning to code.
+-05/Feb/24: Started learning to code.
 Again!
--07/Jan/24: Sorry for skipping a day.
+-07/Feb/24: Sorry for skipping a day.
 I'm trying to set everthing in line.
 The lesson of today is basic git/github.
+-12/Feb/24: I'm trying to make the coding into daily habit, but it seems hard.
+It's a difficult thing but i'll try my best.
+Today's comming back with some freecodecamp lesson, finished HTML basic usage.